 Steven Keiles '87, president of the National Society of Genetic Counselors, is featured in a Wall Street Journal article discussing genetic counseling as a career.

 Metro News Canada profiles Cheryl Shuman MS '79, noting how she has put into practice what she learned in the human genetics program at SLC throughout her career.
 Today, she is the program director for the masters program in genetic counseling at the University of Toronto.

-In Westchester Magazine, director Caroline Lieber MS '80 discusses the likelihood of a medical problem presented on the popular show House actually occurring.
+In Westchester Magazine, former director Caroline Lieber MS '80 discusses the likelihood of a medical problem presented on the popular show House actually occurring.

 In a Journal News op-ed, Human Genetics faculty member Laura Hercher praises a new federal law banning discrimination in employment and health care on the basis of genetic information, thus opening new doors to the promise of personalized medicine.
 However, Hercher cautions, work still needs to be done to put tools for the appropriate use of genetic information into place.

-On Public Radio's Marketplace, director Caroline Lieber MS '80 gives her analysis of new direct-to-consumer genetic testing services.
+On Public Radio's Marketplace, former director Caroline Lieber MS '80 gives her analysis of new direct-to-consumer genetic testing services.